Designer: Unknown (1964)

 White 32 2097 N/A N/A

-Hole Descriptions: Bristol is quite frankly a course that should not have been built.
-It is in the middle of an industrial plant and the noises and scenery are ungodly.
-The opening hole is a short 130 yard par 3.
-The 2nd hole might be the worst hole in the state – a 250 yard par 4 with power lines and poles running down the fairway and an industrial park on your left.
-“Aim for the pole” should never be said on a golf course.
-The 3rd hole plays uphill at 145 yards, but this green was unplayable.
-The 4th hole is the best hole on the course – a downhill 130 yard par 3 in decent shape with water behind the green and an overhanging tree on the left.
-After another mundane par 3, the 6th hole is a 337 yard straightaway par 4 with water on the left and OB on the right side.
-The 7th is their “signature hole”, a 480 yard par 5 with an eyesore of an industrial park on the right.
-The obnoxious bright blue factories and constant drilling next to this hole ruin any fun it may have as a short par 5.
-The most difficult hole on the course is the 8th, a long downhill 220 yard par 3.
-The 9th is a confusing and poorly designed finishing par 4.
-At only 225 yards, this hole requires a mid-iron off the tee and a short approach over water to a back-to-front sloping green.
+Hole Descriptions: Bristol was quite frankly a course that should not have been built.
+It was in the middle of an industrial plant and the noises and scenery were ungodly.
+The opening hole was a short 130 yard par 3.
+The 2nd hole might have been the worst hole in the state – a 250 yard par 4 with power lines and poles running down the fairway and an industrial park on your left.
+“Aim for the pole” should never be muttered on a golf course.
+The 3rd hole played uphill at 145 yards, but this green was unplayable.
+The 4th hole was the best hole on the course – a downhill 130 yard par 3 in decent shape with water behind the green and an overhanging tree on the left.
+After another mundane par 3, the 6th hole was a 337 yard straightaway par 4 with water on the left and OB on the right side.
+The 7th was their “signature hole”, a 480 yard par 5 with an eyesore of an industrial park on the right.
+The obnoxious bright blue factories and constant drilling next to this hole ruined any fun it may have had as a short par 5.
+The most difficult hole on the course was the 8th, a long downhill 220 yard par 3.
+The 9th was a confusing and poorly designed closing par 4.
+At only 225 yards, this hole required a mid-iron off the tee and a short approach over water to a back-to-front sloping green.

-General Comments: Pace of play is generally decent, as golfers smartly avoid the course.
-I will also note that there are no practice facilities or yardage markers on the course.
+General Comments: Pace of play was generally decent, as golfers smartly avoided the course.
+I will also note that there were no practice facilities or yardage markers on the course.

 Verdict: There are few absolutes on my blog, but here is one: If a course is featured in the New York Times for how bad it is, then it will be at the basement of my rankings.
-Bristol GC is only worth a play if you enjoy sarcasm or want to truly appreciate the good courses.
+Now closed, Bristol GC was only worth a play if you enjoyed sarcasm or wanted to truly appreciate the good courses.